 Since then, the bulkhead fillets have also been reinforced with fibreglass tape, and the thwart stringers have been cut and fitted, further reinforcing the centreboard case.

 I’ve started fitting the floor timbers, with a few more to go this weekend.
 With the temperature dropping at night, I’ve had to resort to placing a heater in the boat, and covering the boat with a tarp and old blankets to keep everything warm enough for the epoxy to cure properly.

 Cutting and shaping the floor timbers occupied an amazing amount of time, but I needed them to create a level surface so that I can create a floor that can be lifted to form a bed if I use this boat for camp cruising.

 In another couple of weeks I hope to be able to turn the boat back over, to finish the bottom of the centreboard case, paint the outside of the hull, and install the keel rubbing strip.

-It’s frustrating at times, knowing that the boat is sitting just a few metres away, with lots of little things that need doing, but this annoying people called clients keep getting in the way.
+It’s frustrating at times, knowing that the boat is sitting just a few metres away, with lots of little things that need doing, but these annoying people called clients keep getting in the way. :-)